-Birds are often attracted to the reflective surface of solar panels, just as they are with windows.
+Birds are often attracted to the reflective surfaces of solar panels, just as they are with windows.

-But they’re also attracted to solar panels for safety purposes.
-They often find their way under panels to nest and care for their young ones since solar panels facilitate warmth and coverage from weather elements.
+But they’re also attracted to solar panels for safety reasons.
+They often nest under panels to care for their young because solar panels provide warmth and shelter.

 Do Solar Panels Kill Birds?

-However, birds are attracted to the reflective properties of solar panels, which often resemble moving water when flying above.
-Some birds mistake the panels for bodies of water, and they try to dive into the “water,” which ends up hurting or killing them.
+However, birds are attracted to the shininess of solar panels, which often look like moving water when flying above.
+Some birds mistake panels for bodies of water and try to dive into the “water,” which hurts or kills them.

-Many researchers state that the birds that try to dive into solar panels are aquatic birds.
+Many researchers have noted birds that try to dive into solar panels are aquatic species.

-Solar systems in residential areas that aren’t too close to large bodies of water won’t experience this issue, but it’s still a possibility.
-Several researchers are utilizing AI to track and monitor what type of birds dive into solar panels to prevent this from happening.
+Folks with solar systems in residential areas that aren’t too close to large water bodies won’t experience this issue, but it’s still a possibility.
+Researchers are using AI to track and monitor which bird species dive into solar panels to prevent the problem.

-Regardless of which type of birds are attracted to solar panels, the general consensus is that reports of solar panel-associated bird deaths are exaggerated.
-Even the National Audubon Society, a non-profit environmental organization dedivateion to the conversation of birds and their habitats, supports the use of photovoltaic solar power.
+Regardless of which species are attracted to solar panels, the consensus is that reports of solar panel-associated bird deaths are exaggerated.
+Even the National Audubon Society, a nonprofit organization dedicated to bird and bird habitat conservation, supports solar power.

-“As with most renewable energy sources, the benefits to birds by reducing carbon emissions outweigh other concerns, as long as the installations are built with care,” according to the Audubon Society.
+“As with most renewable energy sources, the benefits to birds by reducing carbon emissions outweigh other concerns, as long as the installations are built with care,” states the Audubon Society.

 Can Birds Damage Solar Panels?

 Solar panel systems typically have space between the panels and the roof to allow room for wiring and ventilation.
-Many small animals will nest or seek shelter and safety under solar panels to avoid wind, rain, and hot temperatures thanks to the shading provided by panels.
+Thanks to solar panels’ shading, many small animals nest or seek shelter under them to avoid wind, rain and heat.

-In addition to building nests under solar panels, birds also often leave bird droppings, broken eggs, and dead chicks underneath.
-If these continue to collect under your panels, it reduces the airflow needed to prevent your solar panels from overheating.
+In addition to building nests under solar panels, birds often leave droppings, broken eggs and dead chicks underneath.
+If these accumulate under your panels, the mass reduces the airflow needed to prevent solar panels from overheating.

-The bird mess may also flow into your gutters and down the side of your house, causing blockages and an unpleasant sight and smell.
-A significant infestation can block your gutters and damage your roof within a week if you don’t monitor it carefully.
+The mess may also flow into your gutters and down the side of your house.
+There, it causes blockages and an unpleasant sight and smell.
+A sizable infestation can block gutters and damage roofs within one week if you don’t monitor the situation carefully.

-Bird droppings don’t only happen under your panels, but they can collect on top of them as well.
-It’s best to clean this off as soon as possible.
-If you don’t, they can hinder the effectiveness of your panels, and it may be hard to remove once the droppings harden from heat.
+Bird droppings don’t collect just under your panels — they can collect on top of them, too.
+It’s best to clean off droppings as soon as possible.

 Damages From Other Small Critters